sjuarezsd/Loop-Eval/README.md

 # Loop-Eval

-Instructions for building container and running tests:
+Instructions for building container and running tests (you'll need to have docker installed):

 1. Download the repository, then with a terminal navigate to the repo folder
 2. Run `docker build .`